MattStockton/MattStockton.github.io/my-background.markdown

     .background-principles { grid-template-columns: 1fr; gap: 2.5rem; padding-top: 2.5rem; }
     .years { width: 100%; margin: 0.2rem 0 0; }
     .experience-item.current { margin: 0; }
+    .background-outro { flex-direction: column; align-items: flex-start; gap: 1.25rem; margin-top: 2.5rem; }
+    .background-actions { width: 100%; }
+    .background-action { justify-content: center; width: 100%; }
   }
 </style>

 <div class="background-page">
   <header class="background-header">
     <h1>Background</h1>
-    <p>More than 20 years building software, data systems, and engineering teams.</p>
+    <p>More than 20 years building software and data infrastructure, about a decade of it in machine learning and AI.
+Most of that has been at investment firms and venture-backed fintech companies, building trading systems, investment platforms, and the data infrastructure underneath them.</p>
   </header>

   <section class="background-section">
     <h2>Current work</h2>
     <div class="current-copy">
-      <p>I build software with client teams through PragmaNexus.
-Recent work includes investment research tools, document search and report generation, production machine learning, and AI-assisted software development.</p>
-      <p>The projects combine software, data, machine learning, and language models.
-The goal is software that teams can test, operate, and maintain.</p>
+      <p>I run <a href="https://pragmanexus.com">PragmaNexus</a>.
+Most of my recent work is applied AI for investment research: document search and report generation, workflow automation, and data analysis tools.
+I also work with teams in fintech, healthcare and life sciences, and consumer software.</p>
+      <p>Engagements start with the same question: what is the most important problem you are trying to solve, and where does AI actually add value for it?
+From there I build it.
+Even the advisory work is hands-on, in the codebase.</p>
+      <p>I judge the work by whether the team can test, operate, and maintain the result once I'm out of the picture.</p>
     </div>
   </section>